compscidr/rust-server/README.md

 a cron job on the host that changes the .env value and restarts the container.
 I found if you run containers via ansible and pass the .env file, restarting the container will keep the same old values from when it was originally run.
 This setup allows overriding anything passed in from docker.
+The config file is located at `/etc/rust/rust.env` in the container.
+You can map a volume locally to the file for peristence.

+I also split the seed into its own .env file at `/etc/rust/seed.env` to make it easier to update configs without affecting the map.

 For an example see the `docker-compose.yml` file.